Triston Casas Player Props: Red Sox vs. Angels

-The Boston Red Sox, including Triston Casas (batting .100 in his past 10 games, with two doubles, a home run, two walks and two RBI), take on starter Tyler Anderson and the Los Angeles Angels at Fenway Park, Saturday at 4:10 PM ET.
+After hitting .133 with two doubles, a home run, two walks and two RBI in his past 10 games, Triston Casas and the Boston Red Sox take on the Los Angeles Angels (who will hand the ball to Reid Detmers) at 1:35 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-3) against the Angels.
+In his last game he had a one-hit performance (1-for-4) against the Angels.

 Triston Casas Game Info & Props vs. the Angels